plone/volto/docs/source/user-manual/autosave.md

 (autosave-comments-label)=
 ## Autosave comments
 Comments are also saved locally, even though you are not in edit or add mode.
-After loading local data if comment is submitted, it will deleted from localStorage.
+After loading local data, if a comment is submitted, it will be deleted from `localStorage`.